dineeek/ngx-google-translate-ui/README.md

 The output of translation can be separately copied to clipboard or it can be copied as raw JSON data.

 This library can be used in your project as a dialog component.
 Provide data as type of `GoogleTranslateDialogModel` - property Google API key as required and translation text as optional.
-When API key is provided, the input field it will be hidden.
+When API key is provided, the input field it willbe hidden.
 Otherwise, the API key input field will be visible.

 ```typescript